 EXCHANGES AND REFUNDS

-Tickets are non-refundable.
 Tickets cannot be resold through unauthorised third parties.
-If a ticket is transferred or resold in breach of this condition, the bearer of the ticket or the person claiming the right to attend the event will be refused admission to the event and any memberships you may have with The Royal Court will be terminated.
+If a ticket is transferred or resold in breach of this condition, the bearer of the ticket or the person claiming the right to attend the event will be refused admission to the event and any memberships you may have with the Royal Court will be terminated.

-If an event has sold out we are happy to try and re-sell your tickets once we have sold all of our own available tickets. including any last minute holds we may have.
+If an event has sold out we are happy to try and re-sell your tickets once we have sold all of our own available tickets, including any last minute holds we may have.
 Please note that we cannot guarantee the re-sale of your tickets.
-If they are re-sold, you will be refunded to credit, which is attached to your Royal Court customer record and can be spent on future tickets and merchandise at the Royal Court.
-This credit must be spent within 12 months of receipt.
+If they are re-sold, you will be issued with credit, which is attached to your Royal Court customer record and can be spent on future tickets at the Royal Court.
+This credit voucher is valid for 1 year.

 The Royal Court reserves the right to make alterations to the advertised programme, casting or schedule at any time and without advance notice.
 The Royal Court does not have understudies and so it may be necessary to cancel a performance at short notice due to cast indisposition.
 For this reason please ensure the Box Office has your correct contact details.